How To Add Users in Sudoers File in Debian – [6 Easy Ways]

 su -

-The first method to add a user in the sudoers file is by manually opening it in the editor and adding the permission for execution of all types of commands:
+The first method to add a user to the sudoers file is by manually opening it in the editor and adding the permission for execution of all types of commands:

 [user-name] ALL=(ALL:ALL) ALL

-After you have added the permissions for the respective user save the sudoers file and then exit the root account.
-To verify try execution of the apt package update using the sudo command:
+After adding the permissions for the respective user, save the sudoers file and then exit the root account.
+To verify, try executing the apt package update using the sudo command:

-Furthermore, you can verify the permissions by listing information about the current user’s sudo permissions according to the sudoers file:
+Furthermore, verify the permissions by listing information about the current user’s sudo permissions according to the sudoers file:

 sudo -l

-Another way to add a user in the sudoers file in Debian 12 is by using the usermod command which is primarily used for editing any user data or permissions.
+Another way to add a user to the sudoers file in Debian is by using the usermod command, which is primarily used for editing any user data or permissions.
 On most Linux distributions, the sudo group is the one having admin privileges, so use the usermod command to add the respective user to the sudo group:

 usermod -aG sudo [user-name]

-To verify if the user is added to the sudoer file list the users added to the sudo group:
+To verify if the user is added to the sudoers file, list the users added to the sudo group:

 groups [user-name]

-To add a user or to any group or to create a new user in Debian normally the adduser command is executed.
+To add a user to any group or to create a new user in Debian, the adduser command is normally executed.
 A user in Debian can be added to the sudoers file by using the adduser command:

 adduser [user-name] sudo